kassaaaaa/sg-kassandra/docs/fase-2-plan/PRD.md

 **General & System**
 *   FR001: The system shall provide role-based access control for Guest, Customer, Instructor, and Manager roles.
 (Scope: MVP)
-*   FR002: The system shall allow users to register for Customer, Instructor, or Manager accounts with email verification.
+*   FR002: The system shall allow users to register for Instructor or Manager accounts with email verification.
 (Scope: MVP)
 *   FR003: The system shall allow registered users to log in.
 (Scope: MVP)
 *   FR004: The system shall integrate with a weather API to fetch real-time weather data for scheduling.
 (Scope: MVP)
 *   FR005: The system's intelligent scheduling engine shall consider student skill level, weather suitability, and instructor load balancing when assigning instructors.
 (Dependencies: FR004, FR019) (Scope: MVP)